Reasons to Quit Heroin

 Free of addiction, you’ll remember how wonderful life is, and you’ll revel in living life to the fullest.
 Ending addiction is hard work, but the benefits of quitting heroin are more than worth the effort.
 Depending on the needs of the addict, recovery may include detoxification, rehabilitation (either inpatient or outpatient), and intervention.

 Your friends or family may take the bold step to hold an intervention for you, to encourage you to check into rehab as soon as possible.
-Detox is an essential first step, to rid your body of the poisonous toxins.
+Detox is an essential first step, to ridding your body of poisonous toxins.
 Again, it often takes the encouragement and support of the addict’s family and close friends to get the drug addict into rehab.

 Other treatment options include: